tu-os-course/TI2726C-Assignments-2016/readme.md

 You can either clone the repository to your machine:

     git clone https://github.com/tu-os-course/assignments.git

+    # to update the repository (only possible if you do not have local changes)
+    git pull origin master

 or [download the zip](https://github.com/tu-os-course/assignments/archive/master.zip).

 Do **make sure** that although you're free to clone the repository, you should **NOT** publish your solutions to Github ofcourse.